simonvomeyser/simonvomeyser.de-2020/src/content/projects/en/amaro.md

 clients: ['pink']
 ---

-A car dealer website created in colloboration with the advertisement agency PINK
+A car dealer website created in colloboration with the advertisement agency PINK.
+This page is connected to the car dealer mobile.de, makes them searchable right on the page and also offers the feature to manage cars in the backend.

-This page is connected to the car dealer mobile.de and also offers the feature to manage cars right in the backend.
-The car search is implemented with vue.js and a Laravel API, the content management is done by a Wordrpess installation
+I did the complete Frontend/Backend work here using Vue.js and a Laravel API, the content management is entrusted to a good old Wordpress.